• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

 9. Customs Declaration

-The customs declaration is a fundamental document for clearing goods.
-It includes detailed information regarding the goods, such as type, quantity, value, weight, and customs tariff code.
-The declaration is submitted by the importer or their authorized representative and is the basis for calculating customs duties and fees.
+A primary document for clearance, containing detailed information such as type, quantity, value, weight, and HS code.
+Submitted by the importer or their legal representative and used to calculate duties and taxes.

 10. Special Permits

-Depending on the type of stone or the destination country, specific permits may be required, such as those issued by the Ministry of Industry, Mining, and Trade or other governmental entities.
-These permits are typically needed for unique types of stones or those with particular attributes.
+Depending on the stone type or destination country, special permits may be required—e.g., from the Ministry of Industry, Mine and Trade or other authorities—usually for specific or specialized stones.

 Contact our experts for more information.